Solvosoft/django-gentelella-widgets/docs/source/widgets/calendar.rst

 - **attrs**: Dict withe the attributes of the HTML element of the widget.
 - **calendar_attrs**: Dict with the settings the calendar object.
-- **events**: Queryset or dict with the events data to render in the calendar.
+- **events**: List of objects with the events proper data to render in the calendar.

 --------------------
 Usage in forms.py